 Now that you’re ready to create your one-page business plan, here are a few tips to get you started:

-- Use a one-page business plan template to make the process quick and easy; you can download the template above in PDF and Word.
+- Use a one-page business plan template to simplify the process; you can download the template above in PDF and Word.

-- Make sure your plan focuses on the core information that is key to running and operating a successful business.
+- Make sure your plan focuses on the core information key to running and operating a successful business.

 - Revisit, tweak and change.
 This isn’t a static document; update it as your business grows and develops.